Defeat device: 2000s

 In 2000 the German motorcycle magazine Motorrad reported about a defeat device delivered with the BMW F 650 GS.
-BMW responded by issuing an improved injection as of 2001 and calling back the models from the previous year.
+BMW responded by providing improved injection in 2001, and recalling the models from the previous year for correction.

 2010s

 In late 2015, the EPA discovered that software used in millions of Volkswagen Group turbocharged direct injection (TDI) diesel engines included features intended to produce misleading results during laboratory emissions testing.

 On 10 October 2015, Consumer Reports tested a 2015 Jetta TDI and a 2011 Jetta Sportwagen TDI in what they presumed was the special emissions testing, or cheat mode.
 The 0 to 60 mph acceleration time of the 2011 Jetta increased from 9.9 to 10.5 seconds, and the 2015 car's time went from 9.1 to 9.2 seconds.
 The fuel economy of the 2011 car decreased from 50 to 46 mpgus and the 2015 car's fuel economy decreased from 53 to 50 mpgus.
 Consumer Reports's Director of Auto Testing said that while the added fuel costs, "may not be dramatic, these cars may no longer stand out among many very efficient competitors."
 The method the magazine used to engage cheat mode while driving required making assumptions about the ECU's operations.
 Because disabling electronic stability control is a necessary step for running a car on a dynamometer, the magazine assumed that this would put the car in cheat mode.
 In order to keep the electronic stability control from reactivating while driving, they disconnected the cars' rear wheel speed sensors, simulating the inputs the ECU receives while the car is on a stationary test rig, even though it was being driven on the road.
 Besides front and rear wheel speeds, the EPA had said that steering wheel movement, barometric pressure and duration of engine operation were factors in triggering cheat mode.

 Fiat Chrysler produced over 100,000 model year 2014 through 2016 Ram 1500 and Jeep Grand Cherokee vehicles for sale in the United States with EcoDiesel engines in which the US EPA and the California Air Resources Board alleged had a defeat device.